Ear Infection (cont.)

 What are the risk factors for acute middle ear infection or inflammation?

-Upper respiratory infections predispose to acute otitis media.
+Children often develop upper respiratory infections prior to developing acute otitis media.
 Exposure to groups of children (as in child care centers) results in more frequent colds, and therefore more earaches.
 Exposure to air with irritants, such as tobacco smoke, also increases the chance of otitis media.
 Children with cleft palate or Down syndrome are more prone to ear infections.
 Any problems with the Eustachian tubes (for example, blockage, malformation, inflammation) will increase the risk of otitis media.

 Children who have episodes of acute otitis media before six months of age tend to have more ear infections later in childhood.